-Here’s a short story that was first published in CXR’s fanzine distributed at the London to Gaza show I played with Thurston Moore.
+Here’s a short story, first published in CXR’s fanzine distributed at the London to Gaza show Kirsty played with Thurston Moore.

-It appears with a selection of poems in my new limited edition, handsewn book available on my new Bandcamp shop:
+It appears with a selection of poems in the new limited edition, handsewn book available on the new Vagrant Lovers Bandcamp shop:

 Ghosts of St. Leonard’s

 by Kirsty Allison, 2018

 I don’t know when I started seeing ghosts but the new ones

 all have cancer.
 Skin putrid, shoe carcass-in-the-desert faces.
 I